Rob--W/zipinfo.js/README.md

 - filename - string - the name of the entry (e.g. "dir/file.txt").
 - uncompressedSize - number - the size of the entry in the zip file.

+The list has exactly one element if the data is not a zip archive.

 ### ZipInfo.runGetEntriesOverHttp
 Querying the list of files in a zip file requires only a small part of the zip file.
 This method implements the logic as described by the section